espruino/BangleApps/apps/run/README.md

 ## Recording Tracks

-`Run` depends on the `Recorder` app and it will be installed automatically.
-Starting and stopping a run will automatically start and stop recordings with the `Recorder` app.
+When the `Recorder` app is installed, `Run` will automatically start and stop tracks as needed, prompting you to overwrite or begin a new track, if necessary.

 ## Settings